Tyler Kennedy: Junior and Pittsburgh Penguins

-Kennedy was drafted by the Pittsburgh Penguins in the fourth round, 99th overall, of the 2004 NHL Entry Draft.
+Kennedy was drafted by the Pittsburgh Penguins in the fourth round, 99th overall, of the 2004 NHL entry draft.
 After being selected, Kennedy played two seasons with the Sault Ste.
 Marie Greyhounds of the Ontario Hockey League (OHL).
 He then began playing for Pittsburgh's American Hockey League (AHL) affiliate, the Wilkes-Barre/Scranton Penguins, for the 2006–07 season.
 The next season, 2007–08, Kennedy then played in his first NHL game on October 27, 2007, against the Montreal Canadiens.
 He later scored his first career NHL goal on November 3 against the New York Islanders.

 Kennedy with the Pittsburgh Penguins in February 2008.

 In his debut season, Kennedy was named to the NHL's YoungStars Team in 2008 alongside Penguins teammate Kris Letang.
 However, Kennedy was unable to compete in the game due to mononucleosis.
 In September 2008, just prior to the 2008–09 season, the Penguins signed Kennedy to a new contract effective through to the 2010–11 season.

-In the 2009 Stanley Cup Finals against the Detroit Red Wings, Kennedy scored a goal in Game 4 of the series, also adding the game-winning goal in Game 6.
+In the 2009 Stanley Cup Final against the Detroit Red Wings, Kennedy scored a goal in game four of the series, also adding the game-winning goal in game six.
 The Penguins would go on to defeat Detroit in seven games to win the Stanley Cup.

 Although up to this point Kennedy has had a low profile in terms of hockey fame, he attracted some notoriety when Penguins fans and ultimately the public address announcer at Mellon Arena would chant his name in the style of former World Wrestling Entertainment (WWE) wrestler Mr. Kennedy (Ken Anderson).

 During the 2011 off-season, Kennedy signed a new contract with the Penguins, although his signing caused some controversy when it was reported that Pittsburgh may have deterred former Penguin legend Jaromír Jágr by signing Kennedy.
 Jágr later signed with the Philadelphia Flyers, Pittsburgh's state rivals.
 Early in the 2011–12 season with the Penguins, Kennedy was sidelined by a concussion.
 He finished the season with 33 points in 60 games.

 San Jose Sharks

-During the 2013 NHL Entry Draft, Kennedy was traded to the San Jose Sharks in exchange for a second-round draft pick.
+During the 2013 NHL entry draft, Kennedy was traded to the San Jose Sharks in exchange for a second-round draft pick.
 His production declined upon arriving in San Jose, scoring only 4 goals and 17 points in 67 games.